eonist/eonist.github.io/_posts/2018-12-17-Programmatic-autolayout.md

 - ios 9 edge cases needs documentation
 - When subContent sets parent constraints, things gets complicated and commenting and subclassing is needed to keep the code readable and maintainable
 - My final argument is that Programatic AutoLayout enables you to have a steel grip over your UI / UX.
 No more half baked transitions that are fair enough.
 Own your design.
 Make it shine ✨
+- Storyboards are more prone to version conflicts due to their complex XML structure.
+This makes merging much harder than with code.
+- It's easier to structure and reuse views in code, thereby keeping your codebase DRY.
+- All information is in one place.
+In Interface Builder you have to click through all the inspectors to find what you're looking for.
+- Storyboards introduce coupling between your code and UI, which can lead to crashes e.g. when an outlet or action is not set up correctly.
+These issues are not detected by the compiler.

 #### Con's
 - Slight learning-curve for iOS beginners